cisco7507/2016CloudSpecialistsSummitJuly/Heat/04_Declare_This.md

 As long as all resources can be **well declared** with all their dependancies linearly defined, then a declarative model is well suited as an orchestration mechanism.
 There are ways to *cheat*, but reducing complexity in deployments to declarative models lends itself to better testing, simplier orchestrations, and being able to *template* orchestrations in a self-documenting fashion.

 Declarations get done in a template.
-A HOT to be precise.
+A HOT to be

 <sub>
 [Table of Contents](01_TOC.md) - Next [Structure of a HOT](05_Structure_of_a_HOT.md)